NFB films corresponding to the TDSRC 2023 theme

 - Social media: If, to advertise your screening, you create an event page on Facebook, simply add the NFB as a co-organizer.
 The NFB will be able to make your event known to their social media subscribers.
 You can enrich your event page with images, excerpts and descriptions from the film's electronic press kit.

-Please consider recognizing the contribution of the NFB in all of your promotion by including the logo, link to the website, or a byline indicating the film is provided by the National Film Board of Canada.
+Please consider recognizing the contribution of the NFB in all of your promotions by including the logo, link to the website, or a byline indicating the film is provided by the National Film Board of Canada.

 4. After each public screening (or every week/month), send the total audience numbers to email@example.com.
 Approximate counts are acceptable.